wrobi/turnUino/README.md

 Background image maded by Scarm.

+## Installation
+Prerequisites:
+  - NodeMCU or Wemos D1 etc. board.
+  - PCA9685 board(s)
+  - SG-90 servos
+  - cables
+  - 5v power supply (360mA / servo)
+  - Arduino IDE

+Preparations:
+  - Make your own map file named: background.png.
+  - Make two turnouts image (turn0.png and turn1.png).
+  - Copy images to /data folder

+1. Download & unzip repo
+2. Install ESP8266 data uploader [Instructions](https://www.nonscio.com/blog/installing-the-esp8266-file-system-uploader-for-arduino-ide).
+3. Open turnUino.uno on Arduino IDE
+4. Install included libraries.
+5. Add your SSID & PASSWORD.
+6. Upload code.
+7. Upload datas with ESP8266 Sketch Data Upload.
+8. Open serial monitor (at 115200) and press reset button on board.
+Use the getting IP address in your browser.

 ## Using:
-  If you press an image of turnout, it will changes the state of specified servo.
+  Simply press an image of turnout, it will changes the state of specified servo.

   For settings press gear icon on top left corner.
 You can select the id of turnout and change properties.
    - Xpos   : Horizontal position of turnout image in pixels